 During their ownership of 31 Hereford, the Spragues commissioned Peabody and Stearns to remodel the first floor, including the addition of a bay window inset into the alley façade for a sitting room on the first floor, located between the front parlor and the dining room in the rear.
 Plans for the remodeling are included in the Peabody and Stearns Collection in the Boston Public Library’s Arts Department (reference PS/MA.143).
 The plans are undated and it is unclear whether the work was ever done; if it was, the window was subsequently altered to be two separate windows.

 By the 1906-1907 winter season, 31 Hereford was the home of wool merchant Conrad Hobbs and his wife, Jessie (Langmaid) Hobbs.
-They had been married in November of 1906 and 31 Hereford probably was their first home together.
+They had married in November of 1906 and 31 Hereford probably was their first home together.
 Prior to their marriage, he had lived at 313 Commonwealth with his parents, Warren D. Hobbs and Annie F. (Kettell) Hobbs.

 Russell Appleton was employed with a shoe manufacturing company, probably the firm owned by his father-in-law, Lewis Abbott Crossett.

-By the 1919-1920 winter saeason, 31 Hereford was the home of four teenaged sisters: Katherine Lyman Thomas, Alice Lee Whitridge Thomas, Rosamond Whitridge Thomas, and Elizabeth C. Thomas.
+By the 1919-1920 winter season, 31 Hereford was the home of four teenaged sisters: Katherine Lyman Thomas, Alice Lee Whitridge Thomas, Rosamond Whitridge Thomas, and Elizabeth C. Thomas.
 They were the daughters of architect Douglas Hamilton Thomas and his wife Bessie Lyman (Chadwick) Thomas.
 Living with them at the time of the 1920 US Census was Miss Alice B. Gilmore, whose occupation was shown as “chaperone.”

-The Thomas sisters continued to live there during the 1921-1922 season.
-By the 1923-1924 season, they had moved to 288 Beacon.
+The Thomas sisters continued to live there during the 1921-1922 season, after which they traveled to Europe.
+By the 1923-1924 winter season, they were living at 288 Beacon.

 31 Hereford was not listed in the 1927 Blue Book.